Oudwins/tailwind-merge-go/README.md

 - Supports Tailwind v3.0 up to v3.4
 - Support for extending the default configuration
 - Support for providing your own caching solution
+- Its in 0.1.0, can I use it?
+Sure!
+I will personally be deploying this to prod.
+It's only in pre 1.0 because there some extra features I want to add before the 1.0 release (see roadmap)

 ## [Why use it?](https://github.com/dcastil/tailwind-merge/blob/v2.2.1/docs/what-is-it-for.md)